Proper proximality in non-positive curvature: Proper proximality among hierarchically hyperbolic groups

 We will also need the following fact, which follows from the axiom of partial realization from \cite[Definition~1.1]{BHS}: there exists $\alpha\ge 0$ such that for every $p\in\calc S_0$, there exists $\tilde{p}\in\calx$ such that $d_{\calc S_0}(\pi_{S_0}(\tilde{p}),p)\le\alpha$.

 Finally, we will need the following simplified version of the bounded geodesic image axiom -- only stated here for projections from $\calc S_0$ to the various $\calc S$: there exists $E\ge 0$ such that for every $S\in\mathfrak{S}$, and every geodesic $\gamma$ in $\calc S_0$, either $\diam_{\calc S}(\rho^{S_0}_S(\gamma))\le E$, or else $\gamma$ meets the $E$-neighborhood of $X_S$ in $\calc S_0$.
-In the mapping class group setting, the bounded geodesic image theorem was proved by Masur and Minsky in \cite[Theorem~3.1]{MM1}.
+In the mapping class group setting, the bounded geodesic image theorem was proved by Masur and Minsky in \cite[Theorem~3.1]{MM}.

 \paragraph*{Automorphisms and nonelementarity.} We refer to \cite[Definition~1.21]{BHS} for the notion of an \emph{automorphism} of a hierarchically hyperbolic space, referred to as a \emph{HHS automorphism} in the present paper (roughly, this is a map that preserves the hierarchical structure and has a quasi-inverse that also does so).
-Every automorphism of a hierarchically hyperbolic space comes with an isometry of every hyperbolic space $\calc S$.
+Every automorphism of a hierarchically hyperbolic space comes with a permutation $\phi$ of the index set $\mathfrak{S}$ and a family of isometries from $\calc S$ to $\calc \phi(S)$, one for each $S\in\mathfrak{S}$.
 Given a group $G$ acting on $(\calx,\mathfrak{S})$ by automorphisms, we say that the $G$-action on $(\calx,\mathfrak{S})$ is \emph{nonelementary} if $G$ contains two elements that act as independent loxodromic isometries on $\calc S_0$ (i.e.\ with disjoint fixed sets in the boundary).